jbreeden/mruby-rx/README.md

-# Rx
+# mruby-rx

-Rx is intended to provide a high-level observable-based API for [mruby-libuv](https://github.com/jbreeden/mruby-libuv).
+`mruby-rx` is intended to provide a high-level observable-based API for [mruby-libuv](https://github.com/jbreeden/mruby-libuv).

 The observables used here are inspired by the reactive extensions (specifically rxjs 5).